germal/OpenCVB/README.md

 camera is a valuable addition to the 3D camera effort.
 And lastly, it should be obvious that Google’s contribution to this effort was invaluable.
 Thanks to all the computer vision developers who posted algorithms where Google could find them.
-All these varied organizations deserve most of the credit for this software.
+From this author’s perspective, the work of all these organizations is like catnip and feathers to a kitten.

 MIT License
 ===========